When I called, someone answered the phone call that sounded like an Indian person. Is this an Indian company? Is your call center based in India?

 In any case, generally by the next business day, a traditional insurance card will be sent by regular postal mail.
 This is your health insurance card and it will contain essential details such as your name, policy number, group number, insurance company's phone number to verify the benefits and the address in USA where the claims should be submitted.
 You will also receive the details of benefits paid under this plan as well as its limitations & exclusions.

-Exceptions: In all Seven Corners plans (such as Inbound USA, Liaison International etc.), you will get the fulfillment by mail, only if you select an appropriate option when applying online.
-In Atlas America/International, if you choose 'Online Fulfillment - Yes', you will get the documents only by email.
-If you choose 'Online Fulfillment - No', you will get them by email as well as by mail.
+Exceptions: In all Seven Corners plans (such as Inbound USA, Liaison Continent, etc.), you will receive fulfillment of plan documents by mail only if your premimum for a given transaction is more than $150.
+In Atlas America/International, if you choose 'Email Only', you will receive the documents only by email.
+If you choose 'Email and Hard Copy', you will receive the plan documents by email as well as by mail.

 For all IMG plans, if you choose 'Express' delivery, you will get it by courier at an extra charge of $20.00

 Can I buy the plan initially for one month to see how it works out and then later buy it again?

 You certainly can do that, but it can be quite disadvantageous in most plans.
 Unless the plan is renewable, you may be subject to a new deductible, new co-insurance and new pre-existing conditions clauses.
 Please be very careful if you decide to do it.